-These tools can help you as a writer to strengthen your arguments and become more successful and convincing.
+These tools can help you as a writer strengthen your arguments and become more successful and convincing.

-Rhetorical Appeals
+Rhetorical Appeal

-Strategies used in writing that are designed to persuade or convince.
+A strategy used in writing that is designed to persuade or convince the reader.

 1a.
 Logos

 Appeals to logos are appeals to logic; these appeals use logic to persuade or convince.
 When you appeal to logic, you appeal to your reader's intelligence, intellect, and understanding of the world.